eksctl-io/eksctl/site/content/usage/12-cloudwatch-cluster-logging.md

 ### `ClusterConfig` Examples

-There 5 types of logs that you may wish to enable (see [EKS documentation](eksdocs) for more details):
+There 5 types of logs that you may wish to enable (see [EKS documentation][eksdocs] for more details):

 - `api`
 - `audit`